jgehrcke/gipc/README.rst

     :align: middle

 From 2012 to 2018 gipc's home was at `bitbucket.org/jgehrcke/gipc
 <https://bitbucket.org/jgehrcke/gipc>`_.
-Since 2018 development has continued on
+Since then development has continued on
 GitHub.